owncloud/web/testing.md

 ```
 If the version you want to run is on a different branch from master, you also need to change the branch name.

-In order to check if new tests are compatible with OCIS, after changing the commit id and the branch name, we can create a draft PR in `owncloud/phoenix` which triggers the CI, and we can see the result there.
+In order to check if new tests are compatible with OCIS, after changing the commit id and the branch name, we can create a draft PR in `owncloud/web` which triggers the CI, and we can see the result there.

 ### 2. ocis Repo
 We follow the same approach in the `owncloud/ocis` repo too.
-In order to run the UI tests in CI we use commit IDs from phoenix which can be changed in the `.drone.star` file.
+In order to run the UI tests in CI we use commit IDs from web which can be changed in the `.drone.star` file.

 ```
   'uiTests': {
-    'phoenixBranch': 'master',
+    'webBranch': 'master',
-    'phoenixCommit': '492e6a663efad67f770ba4ac405c4d9983d00cd3',
+    'webCommit': '492e6a663efad67f770ba4ac405c4d9983d00cd3',
 ...
   }
 ```
-This is the commit ID of phoenix indicating the version of testrunner we want to use.
+This is the commit ID of web indicating the version of testrunner we want to use.
 If the version is on a branch other than master, we will also need to change the branch name.